ceruno/aaos/docs/licensing/sentinelone.md

 ### Configuration

 To check for the expiration, the job item is `expiration`.
 Use `jira` or `fresh` as destination.
-The project key is case sensitive.
+The project key is used for `jira` only and case sensitive.

 ## Usage